 1. During inter AMF handover procedure, the source AMF, which is served as a NF Service Consumer, when consuming the CreateUEContext service operation (See subclause 5.2.2.2.3), shall include a N2Info Notification URI to the target AMF in the HTTP request message.

-2. Same as step 1 of Figure 5.2.2.3.6.1-1, the request payload shall contain shall contain the notification payload (see subclause 6.1.5.5), with the information that the handover is complete.
+2. Same as step 1 of Figure 5.2.2.3.6.1-1, the request payload shall contain the notification payload (see subclause 6.1.5.5)without carrying the "n2InfoContainer" attribute, and with the "notifyReason" attribute set to value "HANDOVER_COMPLETED".
 If any network slice(s) become no longer available and there are PDU Session(s) associated with them, the target AMF shall include these PDU session(s) in the toReleaseSessionList attribute in the payload.
 The n2NotifySubscriptionId included in the notification payload shall be the UE context Id.

 3. Same as Step 2a of Figure 5.2.2.3.6.1-1, the source AMF shall release the PDU Session(s) listed in the toReleaseSessionList attribute in the payload and remove the individual ueContext resource.
 The source AMF may choose to start a timer to supervise the release of the UE context resource and may keep the individual ueContext resource until the timer expires.